mattmohandiss/cube/cube/ARCHITECTURE.md

 1. **Face Depth**: Calculate depth value for each visible face using the centralized depth formula from the camera module.
 2. **Painter's Algorithm**: Sort faces by depth and draw from back to front, ensuring correct visual layering.

-### Face Coloring System
-Each face has a different brightness to enhance the 3D appearance:
+### Cube Properties
+Each cube maintains essential properties for representation and rendering:

+1. **Position**: The cube's location in the 3D world space.
-1. **Base Color**: The fundamental color of the cube, defining its overall appearance.
+2. **Color**: The fundamental color of the cube, defining its overall appearance.
-2. **Brightness Factors**: Multipliers for each face to simulate lighting from a consistent light source.
-3. **Final Color**: Product of base color and face-specific brightness, creating the illusion of depth and lighting.
+3. **Visible Faces**: Information about which faces should be visible based on the camera position and adjacent cubes.

 ## Data Flow

 1. **Creation**: A cube is instantiated with position and color parameters
 2. **Geometry Processing**: 3D corners are calculated and visible faces determined based on viewing angle
-3. **Projection**: 3D positions are transformed to 2D screen coordinates via the camera module
-4. **Depth Sorting**: Visible faces are sorted from back to front for proper layering
-5. **Rendering**: Each face is drawn with appropriate color and shading
+3. **Visibility Updates**: Face visibility is updated based on adjacent cubes and view boundaries
+4. **Data Access**: The renderer module accesses cube data to create GPU instance data
-6. **Debug Information**: Optional debug data is broadcast to the event system
+5. **Debug Information**: Optional debug data is broadcast to the event system

 ## Integration with Other Modules

-1. **Camera Module**: The cube module relies on the camera module for converting 3D corners to 2D screen coordinates, calculating depth, and handling the actual polygon rendering.
+1. **Renderer Module**: The cube data is used by the renderer module for GPU-accelerated drawing.
+2. **World Module**: Manages collections of cubes and updates their visibility based on neighbors.
-2. **Event System**: Debug information about vertices, faces, and rendering state is broadcast through events for monitoring and debugging.
+3. **Event System**: Debug information about vertices and faces is broadcast through events for monitoring and debugging.
-3. **Debug Module**: Visual debugging features like outline rendering are coordinated with the debug module to enable development tools.
+4. **Debug Module**: Visual debugging features are coordinated with the debug module to enable development tools.

 ## Performance Considerations